 Your designer and contractor should be well versed in permitting procedures and requirements because of their experience working on projects locally.
 Unless you are planning something truly out of the ordinary, like a tropical style space with a pool on your front lawn, you should be given permission to carry out your landscaping plans, but it is best to check.
 A national average for landscaping permits is $1,000.
 Either have your landscaper apply for them, or save a little money by doing that yourself.

 Most homes will have a similar, if not identical, setback regulation that governs the least distance for how far back from the street each house must be.
-Some people end up putting a lot more time, money, and effort into the land around the front of their property for the sake of street appeal, and especially for the purposes of adding value to the property coming up to a sale.
+Some people end up putting a lot more time, money, and effort into the land around the front of their property for the sake of street appeal, and especially to add value to the property coming up to a sale.
 It is likely, however, that the backyard gets the lion's share of investment in light of its level of use.

 Spring is the best time of the year for most landscaping work—between April and May.
 This eight-week period will give plants a great start and time to build strength before the summer months approach.